Harry Rapf

-Harry Rapf (16 October 1880, in New York City – 6 February 1949, in Los Angeles), was an American film producer.
+Harry Rapf (16 October 1880 in New York City – 6 February 1949 in Los Angeles), was an American film producer.

 Biography

 Born to a Jewish family, Rapf began his career in 1917, and during a 20-year career became a well-known producer of films for Metro-Goldwyn-Mayer.
-He created the comedic duo Dane & Arthur featuring Karl Dane and George K. Arthur in the late 1920s.
+He created the comedy team of Karl Dane and George K. Arthur in the late 1920s.
 Rapf was also one of the founding members of the Academy of Motion Picture Arts and Sciences.
-He was entombed at Home of Peace Cemetery in East Los Angeles, California.

 He had two sons: screenwriter and professor of film studies Maurice Rapf and film/television producer and screenwriter Matthew Rapf.